pytorch/ios-demo-app/README.md

 [Speech Recognition](https://github.com/pytorch/ios-demo-app/tree/master/SpeechRecognition) demonstrates how to convert Facebook AI's wav2vec 2.0, one of the leading models in speech recognition, to TorchScript and how to use the scripted model in an iOS app to perform speech recognition.

+### Streaming Speech recognition

+[Streaming Speech Recognition](https://github.com/pytorch/ios-demo-app/tree/master/StreamingASR) demonstrates how to use the more advanced iOS AVAudioEngine to perform live audio processing and a new torchaudio pipeline to perform streaming speech recognition.

 ### Video Classification

 [TorchVideo](https://github.com/pytorch/ios-demo-app/tree/master/TorchVideo) demonstrates how to use a pre-trained video classification model, available at the newly released [PyTorchVideo](https://github.com/facebookresearch/pytorchvideo), on iOS to see video classification results, updated per second while the video plays, on tested videos, videos from the Photos library, or even real-time videos.